 Bear Creek is a tiny village located in the state of Wisconsin.
 With a population of 421 people and just one neighborhood, Bear Creek is the 464th largest community in Wisconsin.
-Much of the housing stock in Bear Creek was built prior to World War II, making it one of the older and more historic villages in the country.
+Bear Creek has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Because occupations involving physical labor dominate the local economy, Bear Creek is generally considered to be a blue-collar town.
 59.23% of the Bear Creek workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bear Creek is a village of production and manufacturing workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Bear Creek who work in management occupations (6.92%), sales jobs (6.15%), and healthcare suport services (6.15%).

-Bear Creek’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Bear Creek’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small village, Bear Creek does not have a public transit system used by locals to get to and from work.